lukasznowicki/analytics-head/analytics-head/readme.txt

 It turned out that I can authenticate the ownership of the website using my Google Analytics account.
 Where's the catch?
 Google Webmaster's Tools expects that the code will be located at the &lt;head&gt; section and all the plugs have placed it at the very end of the page (apart from this case - very rightly).

-Therefore, I created a plug-in called "Analytics Head", which places tracking code in the &lt;head&gt; section of the webpage.
+Therefore, I created a plug-in called "Analytics Head", which places tracking code in the &lt;head&gt; section of the web page.
 Of course you can put it in the footer at any moment, if you like.

 == Installation ==